 Wawel Chakra, April 2003.
-Feeling a bit dragoned-out, we made our way up the hill to the Royal Castle grounds and ended up resting a while here in the picturesque Renaissance Courtyard.
-Legend has it there’s something extra special about its northwest corner, said to be a unique chakra point of the world.
+Feeling a bit dragoned-out, we made our way up the hill to the Royal Castle grounds and ended up resting a while in the picturesque Renaissance Courtyard.
+Legend has it there’s something extra special about its northwest corner, said to be a unique chakra point.
 What is a chakra?
 Well… it’s a “natural energy point or centre of consciousness found in every living being”, as believed in the spiritual traditions of India, China and pretentious Western hippies.
-According to chakra doctrine, there are many chakra points in the human body, but seven are considered to be the most important, and these correspond with the seven sacred stones the Hindu deity Shiva flung across the earth as a gift to mankind.
+According to chakra doctrine, there are many chakra points in the human body.
+Apparently seven of them correspond with the seven sacred stones that the Hindu deity Shiva flung across the earth as a gift to mankind.
 Six of those stones landed in locations as far-flung as Rome, Mecca, Delhi, Jerusalem, Delphi and Velehrad.
 And the seventh?
 Yup… Krakow, Poland.

 Where’s Rich?
 Rynek Główny Square, April 2003.
-At the end of our trip, we lost Rich, the group’s resident Californian.
+At the end of our trip we lost Rich, the group’s resident Californian.
 A similar thing happened in Prague where he’d failed to board the train back to Bratislava after an incident with a pickpocket.
 Or so the story went.
-In Krakow he’d wandered off during a city walk and for a while or imaginations were running wild with what tale he’d come back with this time.
-Sadly the whole thing was an anti-climax; he’d just wanted some quiet time exploring alone.
-Still, we had great fun speculating on his fate, which led to this silly “Where’s Rich?” shot.
+In Krakow he’d wandered off during a city walk and for a while our imaginations were running wild with what kind of tale he’d come back with this time.
+Sadly the whole thing was an anti-climax, he’d just wanted some quiet time exploring alone.
+Nevertheless we had great fun speculating on his fate, which led to this silly “Where’s Rich?” shot.